Cross-agency enforcement analytics

 Employment Lawyers

-AI risk predictions identify employers likely to face enforcement next.
+Predictive risk scores identify employers likely to face enforcement next.
 Use cross-agency enforcement history as discovery material.
 OSHA citation patterns support class certification in wage-and-hour cases.
-Ask LaborAudit in plain English to surface patterns across datasets.

 ESG Consultants

 Map federal enforcement actions to GRI, SASB, UNGP, and CSDDD indicators.
-AI similarity search finds employers with matching compliance profiles for peer benchmarking.
-Screen supply chain partners with anomaly detection and generate ESG due diligence reports.
+Employer similarity analysis finds peers for benchmarking.
+Screen supply chain partners and generate ESG due diligence reports.

 M&A Due Diligence Teams

-Batch screening across employers with AI-powered risk scoring.
+Batch screening with AI-powered risk scoring.
 Uncover enforcement risk hidden in subsidiaries and DBAs.
-Insurance risk indicators (Workers’ Comp + EPL) quantify liability exposure before acquisition.
+Workers' Comp and employment liability indicators quantify exposure before acquisition.

 Compliance Officers

 Anomaly detection alerts flag unusual enforcement clusters before they escalate.
-Benchmark industry enforcement rates, track violation trends, and set up watchlist alerts.
-Predictive risk scores prioritize compliance resources.
+Benchmark industry enforcement rates, track violation trends, and set up watchlist alerts for your employer portfolio.

 Frequently Asked Questions